conan-io/docs/packaging/testing.rst

        hello();
    }

-**conanfile.py** would be:
+**conanfile.py** to build the consuming application:

 .. code-block:: python

-   from conans import ConanFile, CMake import os
+    from conans import ConanFile, CMake
+    import os

+    # This easily allows to copy the package in other user or channel
+    channel = os.getenv("CONAN_CHANNEL", "testing")
+    username = os.getenv("CONAN_USERNAME", "demo")

     class HelloReuseConan(ConanFile):
         settings = "os", "compiler", "build_type", "arch"
-       requires = "Hello/0.1@demo/testing"
+        requires = "Hello/0.1@%s/%s" % (username, channel)
         generators = "cmake"

         def build(self):
             cmake = CMake(self.settings)
-           self.run('cmake . %s' % cmake.command_line)
+            self.run('cmake "%s" %s' % (self.conanfile_directory, cmake.command_line))
             self.run("cmake --build . %s" % cmake.build_config)

         def test(self):
             # equal to ./bin/greet, but portable win: .\bin\greet
             self.run(os.sep.join([".","bin", "greet"]))

-This file is very similar to our previous package recipe (the one that generated the packages) but with a few
+This file is very similar to our previous package recipes (the one that generated the package) but with a few
 differences:

-- It doesn't have a name and version, because we are not creating a package yet, so it's not necessary.
+- It doesn't have a name and version, because we are not creating a package, so it's not necessary.
 - It defines a ``requires`` field, that points to our package recipe.
-- It creates a ``cmake`` information file for the requirements (include directories, etc).
+- It uses the ``cmake`` generator, we are consuming a package, so it is convenient.
 - The ``package()`` and ``package_info()`` methods are not required, since we are not creating a package.
 - The ``test()`` method specifies which binaries have to be run.